aerleon/aerleon/docs/dev/contributing.md

 The branching policy includes the following tenets:

-- The develop branch is the primary branch to develop off of.
+- The main branch is the primary branch to source off of.
 - If there is a reason to have a patch version, the maintainers may use cherry-picking strategy.
-- PRs intended to add new features should be sourced from the develop branch.
+- PRs intended to add new features should be sourced from the main branch.
-- PRs intended to address bug fixes and security patches should be sourced from the develop branch.
+- PRs intended to address bug fixes and security patches should be sourced from the main branch.
 - PRs intended to add new features that break backward compatibility should be discussed before a PR is created.

 Aerleon will observe semantic versioning.
 This may result in an quick turn around in minor versions to keep pace with an ever growing feature set.

-TODO: Confirm that develop will be primary branch.
+TODO: Confirm that main will be primary branch.

 ## Release Policy